erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 ways to manage confounds like U.

-Imagine we have a more complicated generative model where B1 also influences D directly (for example, first-born mothers tend to gain an inheritance which can support their daughter’s future family).
+Imagine we have a more complicated generative model where B1 also influences D directly (for example, because first-born mothers tend to gain an inheritance which can support their daughter’s future family).
+We also have two new variables V and W, which are caused by U.

 ``` mermaid
 flowchart TD